Brisbane Metro construction updates

 Peel Street and Cordelia Street intersection

 Council will reconfigure lanes on Peel Street outbound to create separate through and right turn lanes at the intersection to help traffic flow efficiently.
-The works are expected to commence in April 2019.
+These works commenced in late March 2019 and are expected to be completed by late June 2019.

 - Peel Street/Merivale Street and Peel Street/Cordelia Street intersection improvements concept plan (PDF - 935Kb)